adamp-github/adamp-github.github.io/index.md

 Completed 2 hours of the Stephane Maarek SA Pro course on Udemy
 ### Reading
 Read the second chapter of 'AWS for Solutions Architects' by Alberto Artosanchez
+- It seemed to cover in some detail approaches to cloud migration
+- Which seems helpful in adopting the correct strategy to approach the project
 ![AWS7Rs](/images/AWS7Rs.png "AWS 7R's")
 ### Community
 GitHub Blog Phase One-point-Two: